 What are the train and boat cruise like at Longleat?

 The train had a huge queue that could compete with any theme park.
-Hubby was just keen to take LP to see the Gorillas so instead we went in search of the Jungle Cruise that would take us past the Gorillas.
+Dave was just keen to take LP to see the Gorillas so instead we went in search of the Jungle Cruise that would take us past the Gorillas.
 We had to queue for at least half an hour for the cruise but we knew LP would love it.
 The only issue with the queuing was that every bin that we were forced to stand next to was a magnet for wasps.
-I lost count of the number of wasps that Hubby had to swat away from us and LP.
+I lost count of the number of wasps that Dave had to swat away from us and LP.

 We got on the boat, great commentary and we saw the gorillas!
 There were also sea lions and a pair of hippos.
 The jungle cruise definitely made up for the dreadful safari!